 For background material related to the Southampton there are secondary sources such as Ian Cowen's Industrial Schools and Training Ships with a special reference to the Southampton, an article in Nautical Magazine Vol 226 No 5, both at L.371 whilst at reference C SRL/R/59, there is The Humber Training Ship 'Southampton' for Homeless and Destitute Boys, newspaper extracts collected by Andre Brannon whilst researching at the Local History Unit, Hull College.
 A postcard of the Training Ship Southampton in the River Humber dated 1902 can be located at reference L RH/1/059.

 The following records are held elsewhere and cannot be accessed at the Hull History Centre:

 St Vincent's Orphan Home for Boys

 This home was founded in July 1890 for boys belonging to the Roman Catholic Diocese of Middlesbrough.
 It began in Wright Street and moved to Queens Road around 1910.
 Although financially and formally administered by the Diocese of Middlesbrough, it was run by the Daughters of Charity of St. Vincent de Paul and closed around 1995.

 A similar home for female 'waifs and strays' existed at Middlesbrough.
 Records for St. Vincent's Orphan Boys Home are located at the Middlesborough Diocesan Archives.
 Those relating to individuals will be subject to closure under data protection legislation, although access may be granted in certain circumstances.
-The Hull History Centre holds a copy of the book, St Vincent's Home for Boys by Ernest Cleveland, at L.362.73 which can accessed the archives searchroom.
+The Hull History Centre holds a copy of the book, St Vincent's Home for Boys by Ernest Cleveland, at L.362.73 which can be accessed in the archives searchroom.